Christi Cakiroglu, Executive Director, email@example.com

 Deidre Kennelly, Development Director, email@example.com

 As the Development Director, Deidre works to grow new and existing relationships with businesses, organizations and individuals to increase awareness of and support for KTMB.
-Deidre has experience administering and managing federal grants for the state of California’s AmeriCorp program as a Program Officer at CaliforniaVolunteers and most recently, oversaw chapter relations and marketing as the Communications Manager at the California Native Plant Society.
-Previously the Program Director at KTMB, Deidre is excited to be back at her favorite local nonprofit to share her passionate for the mission of keeping our area beautiful and growing the culture of stewardship in our great community.
+Deidre has experience in managing federal grants and nonprofit communications.
+Previously the Program Director at KTMB, Deidre is excited to be back at her favorite nonprofit to work on keeping our area beautiful and growing the culture of stewardship in the community.

 Jaime Souza, Program Manager, email@example.com

 Jaime moved to Reno from the beautiful, but bitterly cold, state of Minnesota.
 She grew up with a canoe paddle in her hands and cross-country skis on her feet.
 Her love of the Minnesota North Woods inspired her to pursue a career in Outdoor Environmental Education, and she has worn a number of hats at various camps and residential environmental education centers around the country.
 Jaime has a M.S. in Education and a Graduate Certificate in Environmental Education and Natural Science.
 She served as the Director of Trail Use for the Tahoe Rim Trail Association for almost three years.
 As KTMB’s Program Manager, she strives to inspire community members to preserve and protect the beautiful place we live, work and play in the Truckee Meadows.
 Jaime is a proud alumnus of the National Outdoor Leadership School with completion of Trip Leader, Leave No Trace Master Educator and Wilderness Medicine courses.